It is very narrow to associate menopause only with the end of menstruation or with a simple physical evolution.

 Menopause celebrates and welcomes the entrance, the start of a new radiant time of wisdom and grace.
 It is a transition that we can prepare for with perspective, instead of seeing it as a vortex of changes and instability.

-Childhood is the time to absorb, to grow and to discover the world.
+Childhood is the time to absorb, grow, and discover the world.

 Then comes the time to initiate, to build, to do.
-Those are the years for the Ego and its need to make its place in the world.
+Those are the years for the Ego and its need to take its place in the world.

 Eventually comes another time, a time to let go of that need to prove something to the world and others, to get the energy back on us, to work on a self-accomplishment, for oneself and by oneself.